Shockah/Nickel/docs/mod-development/mod-helper/mod-data.md

 Mod data participates in `Mutil.DeepCopy<T>`.
 When a game state object is cloned, its mod data is cloned as well.
 Mutable objects stored as mod data are deep-copied.
 Because of this, mod data should generally contain properly serializable data structures.

 > [!CAUTION]
-> While technically Nickel lets you store data of any type as mod data, it is advised to only ever store data that is properly serializable (see the [Serialization pitfalls [TODO]](TODO) page).
+> While technically Nickel lets you store data of any type as mod data, it is advised to only ever store data that is properly serializable (see the [Serialization](../serialization.md) page).
 If any non-serializable mod data is present, it may render the save file unusable, making the player lose data.

 # Accessing mod data